In Battersea but not for long (5)

 'in' indicates the answer is hidden within the clue.

-'TERSE' is hidden in the letters of 'battersea but'.
+'TERSE' is hidden within 'battersea but'.

 Can you help me to learn more?